Nonparametric method of structural break detection in stochastic time series regression model: Theory

 \begin{corollary} Assume that the conditional variance function may have different behavior in $\tminus$ and $\tplus$, and is estimated separately in the two segments as $\widehat\sigma_1^2(x)$ and $\widehat\sigma_2^2(x)$.
 Then, letting $\widehat S(x)=\widehat\sigma_1^2(x)+\widehat\sigma_2^2(x)$, under the same conditions specified in \Cref{lem:theorem1}, for a fixed $x\in\mathcal{X}$ as $n\rightarrow\infty$,

 \end{corollary}

 The proof of \Cref{lem:theorem1} involves expressing $\widehat\mu_{\text{diff}}(x)$ as a martingale difference sequence with respect to the filtration $\left\{\mathcal{F}_t\right\}$, followed by a straightforward application of martingale central limit theorem.
-The proof of \Cref{lem:corollary2} follows along similar lines.
-The details of the proof can be found in the Appendix.
+Details can be found in Section S2 of the supplementary material.
+The proof of \Cref{lem:corollary2} is similar.